ErdeszGyorgy/LAMP-on-Raspberry-Pi-Bookworm-with-PHP-7.4/README.md

 ## 1. FTP Server

-Just for convenience if you want to upload some files with codes upfront, to be able to copy into terminal.
+Just for convenience if you want to upload some files with codes upfront, to be able to copy them into the terminal.

 ## 2. Apache Server